cal-cs184-student/hw-webpages-rk/hw1/index.md

 | :----: | :----: |
 | <img src="media/bilinear_1.png" width="500px"/> | <img src="media/bilinear_16.png" width="500px"/> |

 Nearest pixel sampling results in rougher edges and a harsher color contrast in the image.
 Bilinear pixel sampling and supersampling results in a blended image.
-This shows clearly in the edge of the seal, where the supersampled and bilinear sampled circles are more round while nearest pixel sampling with no supersampling has jaggies.
+This shows clearly in the edge of the seal, where the supersampled, and bilinear sampled circles are more round while nearest pixel sampling with no supersampling has jaggies.
 You can see the letters "RK" more clearly in all the antialiased images.
 The difference is clear when looking from far away or squinting at the image.

-## TODO: Comment on the relative differences
+In terms of relative differences, we expect to see a large difference between the two sampling methods when we are scaling an image up from a low resolution.
+Nearest sampling will give a more pixelated appearance because we just use the closest texel.
+Bilinear sampling will result in a smoother transition between pixels, since it considers 4 surrounding pixels instead of just 1.

-## Task 6: "Level Sampling" with mipmaps for texture mapping\
+## Task 6: "Level Sampling" with mipmaps for texture mapping

 Level sampling is different pixels at different levels.
 For a real life example, if you have an object closer to you, you would see it in a higher detail.
 If the object is farther away, it would be blurrier.
 The same concept applies in graphics, except that we sample pixels from different mipmap levels.

 We implemented level sampling for texture mapping by expanding on the code we wrote from tast 5.
-However, instead of calculating the barycentric coordinates only for uv, we also caluclated uv_x + 1 and uv_y + 1.
+However, instead of calculating the barycentric coordinates only for uv, we also calcuated uv_x + 1 and uv_y + 1.
 Then, we calculated the level by using the equation from lecture.

 <td style="text-align: center;">
     <img src="media/equation.png" width="400px" style="display: block; margin: 0 auto;"/>
     <figcaption>equation from lecture to calculate level</figcaption>
 </td>

-If lsm 0, we always use mipmap level 0.
+If lsm = 0, we always use mipmap level 0.
 If lsm = nearest, we got the closest mipmap level.
 If lsm = linear, we calculated the 2 closest mipmap levels and calculated the weighted sum.

 For lsm = 0, there is only 1 mipmap level that needs to be generated: level 0, which would use less memory.
 Nearest and Linear require additional mipmaps, which would require more memory.
 Linear runs the slowest because the algorithm gets up to 2 values per pixel for the weighted sum.
 The antialiasing power is best with linear, and worst with mipmap level always being zero.
 The more antialising power, the more we need to sacrifice as antialising will use more speed and memory becuase of increased sampling needed to generate the image.